nb/shareadraft/readme.txt

 == Changelog ==

 = 1.4 =
+* Included your own scheduled posts to the list
+* The link is now a real link
+* Dropped PHP4 support
+* Internal improvements
 * Italian translation thanks to gidibao's Cafe (http://gidibao.net/)
+* French translation thanks to Nicolas Brisebois-Tetreault

 = 1.3 =
 * Fix draft links for installs where WordPress URL is different from website URL